neu-pdi/cs2100-public-resources/lecture-notes/l1-intro-python1.md

 If there is an error about `func()` missing a return, then the arg `--disable-error-code=empty-body` was not specified correctly in the settings.

-Back to example where 3 + 5 is 35:
+Back to the example where 3 + 5 is 35:

 ```python
 num1: int = input('Please enter a number: ')